Politically exposed person: Unique risks

-Foreign PEPs pose a unique risk as their influence and connections may not be as easily recognisable or understood by institutions outside their home country.
+Foreign PEPs pose a unique risk as their influence and connections may not be as easily recognizable or understood by institutions outside their home country.

 Political insider trading is regulated by insider trading regulation such as STOCK Act.

 History

-A forerunner definition was by the 1997 OECD Anti-Bribery Convention aimed at reducing corruption, which came into force February 1999; it used the term foreign official.
+A forerunner definition was by the 1997 OECD Anti-Bribery Convention aimed at reducing corruption, which came into force February 1999.
+It used the term foreign official.

 The designation "politically exposed person" dates back to the late 1990s, in what was known as the "Abacha Affair."
 Sani Abacha was a Nigerian dictator who organized a large-scale, systematic theft of assets from the Central Bank of Nigeria for some years with his family members and associates.
 It is believed that several billion dollars were stolen, and that the funds were transferred to bank accounts in the United Kingdom and Switzerland.

 In 2001, the Nigerian Government succeeding the Abacha regime made an effort to recover the money, and lodged complaints with several European agencies, including the Federal Office of Police of Switzerland, which investigated close to 60 Swiss banks. and in this investigation, the concept of "politically exposed person" emerged, around which the UN organised a committee in December 2000.
 This eventually led to the October 2003 resolution of the United Nations Convention against Corruption, entered into force in December 2005, with ongoing annual reviews of implementation and asset recovery.
 In 2004 this had become a European Union law.

 PEP-specific compliance legislation addresses the link between government corruption, money laundering and terrorism financing.
 Since September 11, 2001, more than 100 countries have changed their laws related to financial services regulation, combating political corruption.

 Heavy fines have been imposed on financial institutions for conducting business with PEPs without following adequate procedures, as in 2004 in the case of Riggs Bank in Washington, D.C.

 In spite of regulation, political leaders like Muammar Gaddafi and Hosni Mubarak made news in 2013 for having frozen assets in US banks that did not follow due diligence.